nickheyer/Mud/README.md

 # Mud
-Mud aspires to be a community sourced mod management framework and application.
+Mud aspires to be a community sourced mod management language, runtime, and desktop application.
 Inherently compatible with any game or platform, Mud does it all.

 ![logo](static/images/Mud_full_transparent_scaled_gw.png)